ietf-wg-asdf/sdf-protocol-mapping/draft-ietf-asdf-sdf-protocol-mapping.md

 {{!I-D.ietf-scim-device-model}} in {{scim-sdf-extension-schema}}.
 Implementation of this SCIM extension is OPTIONAL and independent of the protocol mapping functionality defined in the rest of this document.
+The SCIM schema attributes used here are described in Section 7 of {{!RFC7643}}.

 ~~~
 {::include scim/scim-sdf-extension.json.folded}